Telenav/cactus/README.md

   * Keep superpoms - _shared configuration_ - in their own separate hierarchy with their own versioning
-    * Due to limitations of Maven (see below), we have to explicitly, separately build a superpom before we can build anything that uses it as a parent (unless it can get it from Maven central or use `<relativePath>` which it can't if it's in a different git repository) - even though Maven is about to build it in the same [reactor](https://stackoverflow.com/questions/2050241/what-is-the-reactor-in-maven), it will refuse to load the poms that parent off of it.
-So, we might as well have these in a separate Git submodule with a bill-of-materials and build all of them once, at the start of our build process, rather than needing an explicit, _first-build-the-superpom_ step for every single subfamily (Maven 4 _may_ improve this somewhat, but from our testing at present, not quite enough to git rid of this advice)
+    * Due to limitations of Maven (see below), we have to explicitly, separately build a superpom before we can build anything that uses it as a parent (unless it can get it from Maven central or use `<relativePath>`, which it *must not do* if the parent lives in a different git submodule) - even though Maven is about to build it in the same [reactor](https://stackoverflow.com/questions/2050241/what-is-the-reactor-in-maven), it will refuse to load the poms that parent off of it.
+So, we might as well have these in a separate Git submodule with a bill-of-materials and build all of them once, at the start of our build process, rather than needing an explicit, _first-build-the-superpom_ step for every single project family (Maven 4 _may_ improve this somewhat, but from our testing at present, not quite enough to git rid of this advice)
       * This means that building superpoms must (see above) be done separately, but this is only a problem in a _cold start_ situation (fresh clone, or empty local Maven repository, or both) or after a change, and generally